-Barbara R. Stahl, B.S.N., University of Bridgeport; M.S., Georgia State University.
-Siew Tzuh Tang, B.S.N., National Taiwan University; M.S.N., Duke Universitiy.
+Barbara Stahl, b.s.n., University of Bridgeport, m.s., Georgia State University.
+Heather Wilcox, b.s.n., Fairfield University, m.s.n., University of Connecticut.

 Distribution of Graduates

 Alumni records show that those individuals who have completed graduate programs offered by the Yale University School of Nursing are now located throughout the United States and in a number of foreign countries.